 The eleven chapters in this volume explore the process of carving out, in discourse and in practice, the boundaries delineating the state, the civil sphere, and the family in Japan from 1600 to 1950.
 One of the central themes in the volume is the demarcation of relations between the central political authorities and local communities.

 Writing Home: Representations of the Native Place in Modern Japanese Literature

-This book examines the development of Japanese literature depicting the native place (furusato) from the mid-Meiji period through the late 1930s as a way of articulating the uprootedness and sense of loss many experienced as Japan modernized.
-The book concentrates on four authors who typify this trend: Kunikida Doppo, Shimazaki T’son, Sat’ Haruo, and Shiga Naoya.
+Examining the development of literature depicting the native place (furusato) from the mid-Meiji period through the late 1930s as a way of articulating the uprootedness and sense of loss many experienced as Japan modernized, this book focuses on four authors typing this trend: Kunikida Doppo, Shimazaki Tōson, Satō Haruo, and Shiga Naoya.